 Examinations / Assessments

 Continuous assessment counts for 30% of final mark.
-Examinations are held at the end of Semester 2.
+Examinations are held at the end of each Semester.

 Students who have successfully completed the programme are eligible to enter the part-time Ordinary Degree programme in Mathematics or stage 3 of the full-time Honours Degree programme in Mathematical Sciences or Industrial Mathematics.

 On successfully completing the Higher Certificate, the learner will:

 - have an appreciation of the fundamental concepts of Mathematics,